T-DevH/nemo-qa-chatbot/README.md

 ### Prerequisites

 Before starting, ensure you have:
-1. NVIDIA GPU with CUDA 12.1 support
+1. NVIDIA GPU with CUDA 12.8 support
-2. Sufficient disk space (at least 20GB)
+2. Docker and NVIDIA Container Toolkit installed
-3. NGC account and API token
+3. Sufficient disk space (at least 20GB)
-4. NGC CLI installed (if not, follow the installation steps below)
+4. NGC account and API token

 ### 1. Install NGC CLI (if not already installed)